iholas/Work/README.md

 ## UCR_macro.sas
 This is a SAS 9.2 syntax reading in raw [FBI Unified Criminal Reporting](https://ucr.fbi.gov/) data, cleaning and aggregating to State level.
 Along the way the data is merged with US Census population estimates to calcuate crime rates per 1000 citizens.

 This macro, modified for distribution, is published [here](https://github.com/iholas/ucr_read).
+I am also re-working the method into a [Python script](https://github.com/iholas/ucr_read.py)

 The data cleaned thorugh this macro was part of my contribution to this [book](http://www.springer.com/us/book/9783319148175)